stackbit-projects/ultra-primrose-9dd8f/content/posts/false-causality-statistical-experiment-and-love.md

 {{</rawhtml >}}

 It turns out that the actual cause of the increasing heartbeat is to be together with a beautiful woman.
 That means, the previous studies resulted in **False Causality**.
 **False causality** is one of Statistical-fallacies, where a study concludes the wrong root cause of an event.
-One of the reasons this could happen is the existence of a Confounding variable.
+One of the reasons this could happen is the existence of a **Confounding variable**.

 Confounding variable is a variable that will affect two events together and cause false association between the two events.
 In the manga, there are only 1 woman with James, so being with Mary = being with a beautiful woman.